anggakahaerul/mynotes/README.md

 when the user want to bind the value from particular html component {{data}}

 TWO WAY DATA BINDING
-when the user want to bind the value from partucular HTML input, so the value will be extracted when the input is changed.
+when the user want to bind the value from particular HTML input field, so the value will be extracted when the input is changed.